Definition of Discrimination

-(noun) The unequal treatment of a person or group on the basis of their statuses (e.g., age, ethnicity, political beliefs, sex) by limiting access to social resources such as education, housing, jobs, legal rights, loans, or political power.
+(noun) The unequal treatment of an individual or group on the basis of their statuses (e.g., age, beliefs, ethnicity, sex) by limiting access to social resources (e.g., education, housing, jobs, legal rights, loans, or political power).

 - Plural: discriminations

-- Discrimination occurs on the individual and institutional level.
+- Discrimination occurs at both individual and institutional levels.

 - Discrimination is often divided into de facto discrimination and de jure discrimination.
-De facto (Latin for “concerning fact”) discrimination describes covert social practices while de jure (Latin for “concerning law” or “in law”) discrimination describes overt discrimination such as women not being allowed to vote or minorities not serving on juries.
+De facto (Latin for “concerning fact”) discrimination describes covert social practices, such as avoidance, while de jure (Latin for “concerning law” or “in law”) discrimination describes overt discrimination, such as women not being allowed to vote or minorities not serving on juries.

 - A (noun) discriminator (verb) discriminates (adverb) discriminatorally in a (adjective) discriminational or (adjective) discriminatory or (adjective) discriminative manner.

 - “According to conﬂict theorists, educational level can be a tool for discrimination by using the mechanism of credentialism . . . [t]his device can be used by potential employers to discriminate against minorities, working-class people, or women—that is, those who are often less educated and least likely to be credentialed because discriminatory practices within the education system limited their opportunities for educational achievement” (Andersen and Taylor 2011:348).

 - “[D]iscrimination creates a terrible irony: the very discrimination that invalidates the American Dream for many Americans creates conditions that seem to validate it for others, enabling them to embrace it so fervently.
 By excluding entire categories of people from equal access to opportunity, discrimination has reduced competition and increased the chances to get ahead of others, who often mistakenly conclude that their own success is based exclusively on the own individual ‘merit‘” (McNamee and Miller 2013:18).